pachyderm/docs/content/latest/concepts/pipeline-concepts/job.md

 ---

 {{% notice warning %}}
-Note that Pachyderm uses two different scopes when referring to a `job`.
+Note that MLDM uses two different scopes when referring to a `job`.

 - A "global" scope tracking down your entire provenance chain.
 Refer to [GlobalID](../../advanced-concepts/globalID) for more details.
 - And a "local" scope in which a job (also referred to as sub job) is an execution of one particular pipeline.